jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-02.md

 "So what does that tell you?"

 "That I'm afraid of choosing MIT because other people will judge me for it.
 But I'm afraid of choosing the NHL because of what it would do to me."
 He sat back.
-"Those aren't equivalent fears."
+"Those aren't the same kind of fear."

 "No, they're not."